aiven/aiven-docs/docs/platform/concepts/service_backups.md

 To be notified once the PITR feature is available for Cassandra, contact the Aiven support.
 :::

-### Aiven for Caching
+### Aiven for Caching®

-Aiven for Caching backups are taken every 12 hours.
+Aiven for Caching® backups are taken every 12 hours.

 For persistence, Aiven supports Redis Database Backup (RDB).